Noun adjunct: Use when an adjectivally inflected alternative is available

 It is a trait of natural language that there is often more than one way to say something.
 Any logically valid option will usually find some currency in natural usage.
 Thus "erythrocyte maturation" and "erythrocytic maturation" can both be heard, the first using a noun adjunct and the second using an adjectival inflection.
 In some cases one of the equivalent forms has greater idiomaticity; thus "cell cycle" is more commonly used than "cellular cycle."
 In some cases, each form tends to adhere to a certain sense; thus "face mask" is the normal term in hockey, and "facial mask" is heard more often in spa treatments.
 Although "spine cord" is not an idiomatic alternative to "spinal cord", in other cases, the options are arbitrarily interchangeable with negligible idiomatic difference; thus "spine injury" and "spinal injury" coexist and are equivalent from any practical viewpoint, as are "meniscus transplant" and "meniscal transplant".
 A special case in medical usage is "visual examination" versus "vision examination": the first typically means "an examination made visually", whereas the latter means "an examination of the patient's vision".

 Using prepositions after such phrases

-"Regulatory impact analysis of the law on business" is probably illogical or at least incomprehensible to all who are not familiar with the term "regulatory impact analysis".
-Such people understand the preposition "on" as belonging to the expression "law on business" (to which it grammatically belongs) or parse it as an incorrect preposition with "analysis" and do not recognize it as a feeble and grammatically incorrect attempt to refer back to the word "impact".
-Since the phrase "regulatory impact analysis" is standard in usage, changing it to "analysis of (the) regulatory impact" would look strange to experts even though putting the preposition "on" after it would not cause any problems: "analysis of the regulatory impact of the law on business".
-A possible solution that does not annoy experts or confuse non-experts is "regulatory impact analysis of the law's effects on business".
+In contexts where they are used frequently, noun phrases can become lexical bundles that effectively serve as single semantic units.
+One consequence of this bundling can be an otherwise unconventional location for prepositions.
+For example, in contexts where the phrase "regulatory impact analysis" is readily understood, a sequence like "regulatory impact analysis of the law on business" would not pose difficulty.
+Readers unfamiliar with the core phrase "regulatory impact analysis" may find "analysis of the regulatory impact of the law on business" or "regulatory impact analysis of the law's effects on business" easier to parse.